paulschick/meteorite-tracker/notes/001-filtering-sorting.md

 So there's three cases.
 Init filter will be over 75000, that's the default, that goes in ngOnInit.
 The other ones will have to be in an ngOnChanges call.

+1 Filtering Option: after 1950 (not much else that is very interesting to filter by, unless it was another date range, like pre-1950 instead)